philipbeel/Tweetable/README.md

 Email   : contact@theodin.co.uk<br/>
 Twitter : [@philipbeel](https://twitter.com/philipbeel)<br/>

-**Unfortunately, due to the introduction of OAuth in the Twitter API version 1.1 this plugin will be deprecated as of March 2013.**

 ### Description
 Tweetable is a lightweight jQuery plugin that enables you to display your twitter feed on your site quickly and easily.
 More than just displaying the feeds you can highlight @replys as well as links being dynamically generated for ease of use.